handar423/ghost-kernel/Documentation/devicetree/writing-schema.rst

   A json-schema unique identifier string.
 The string must be a valid URI typically containing the binding's filename and path.
 For DT schema, it must begin with "http://devicetree.org/schemas/".
 The URL is used in constructing references to other files specified in schema "$ref" properties.
-A $ref value with a leading '/' will have the hostname prepended.
+A $ref values with a leading '/' will have the hostname prepended.
 A $ref value a relative path or filename only will be prepended with the hostname and path components of the current schema file's '$id' value.
 A URL is used even for local files,